-The Principal shall be responsible to complete the following duties when receiving a complaint of unlawful harassment:
+The Principal shall be responsible to complete the following duties when receiving a complaint of unlawful harassment in addition to following the Complaint Procedure as outlined in No. 248-249AR:

 - 1. Inform the student or third party of the right to file a complaint and the complaint procedure. - 2.
-Inform the complainant that s/he may be accompanied by a parent during all steps of the complaint procedure. - 3.
+Inform the complainant that s/hehe/she may be accompanied by a parent during all steps of the complaint procedure. - 3.
 Notify the complainant and the accused of the progress at appropriate stages of the procedure. - 4.
 Refer the complainant to the Compliance Officer if the school Principal is the subject of the complaint.

-When a student believes that s/he is being harassed, he or she may file a complaint.
+Formatted: Numbered + Level: 1 + Numbering Style: 1, 2, 3, ... + Start at: 1 + Alignment: Left + Aligned at: 0.3" + Indent at: 0.55" When a student believes that s/hehe/she is being harassed, he or she may file a complaint.
 The filing of a complaint is encouraged and the encouragement of the filing of complaints is part of the District's strategies to end unlawful harassment.